vmcbaptista/AI-Shepherd-Robot/README.md

 it start moving randomly if the robot goes looses the sheep contact.

-You can see some of the recordings here: https://www.youtube.com/watch?v=h5btx9YBHwA

-Graded by Dr. Eduardo Fermé @ University of Madeira
+You can see some of the recordings here: https://www.youtube.com/watch?v=h5btx9YBHwA This project was developed by a group of five people (cough cough 3 people) Graded by Dr. Eduardo Fermé @ University of Madeira